Snorbyte TTS — Python Client

 save_to="out.mp3", # optional; auto-names if omitted

-playback=True, # if True, play audio while stream is True
+play=True, # if True, play audio while stream is True

 # Advanced (optional):